HAHermsen/HelmChart-CODESYS-Virtual-Control/README.md

 > git clone https://github.com/HAHermsen/HelmChart-CODESYS-Virtual-Control.git

 Go into the directory
-> cd HelmChart-CODESYS-Virtual-Control/codesys-virtualcontrol-helm-chart
+> cd HelmChart-CODESYS-Virtual-Control/helm-chart

 Now execute the helm script
-> helm install codesys-virtualcontrol ./codesys-virtualcontrol-helm-chart -f values.yaml --namespace codesys
+> helm install codesys-helm ./codesys-virtualcontrol-helm-chart -f values.yaml --namespace codesys

 You can override values in values.yaml by using the --set flag during the install.
 I personally run and expose the pod into my LAN, you can adjust the settings to your specific needs IP/Domain:
-> helm install codesys-helm ./codesys-helm-chart --set service.loadBalancerIP=192.168.1.100
+> helm install codesys-helm ./helm-chart --set service.loadBalancerIP=192.168.1.100